 This summer I had an internship at Google, and it was awesome!
 I worked on an open source project, which is now called “krew” a kubectl plugin manager.
 I use krew to discover and install new plugins to my system.
 You should also start to use a kubectl plugin manager because manual installation of plugins is annoying.

-If you had asked me 4 months ago, I wouldn’t be able to say if kubectl plugins exist.
-However, kubectl plugins exist since kubernetes 1.9, which is now almost a year ago.
-Plugins are fantastic: They help to organize commands under kubectl.
-Instead of having standalone binaries.
-They can now be integrated with kubectl.
+If you had asked me 4 months before I wrote this, I would not be able to say if kubectl plugins exist.
+However, kubectl plugins exist since kubernetes 1.9.
+And apparently, plugins are fantastic: They help to organize commands under kubectl, instead of having standalone binaries.
 The svcat plugin is a great example.

 Krew does the following things for you:

 - Search and discover plugins

 - Keep plugins up-to-date

 Install krew with a straight forward command form the official guide.

 We have chosen a script to install krew, and it is not a bad thing.
 The formal reasoning behind this decision was the simplicity of distributing a plugin over using ten different package managers to reach all different platforms.
 We do not rely on other software package managers because krew itself is a kubectl plugin managed by krew.